NINAnor/91126800_ML_and_associated_tech/src/content/chapter_2/0_introduction_containers.md

 Since this document focus primarily on using HPC we will go through **Singularity** in more details.

+## Container vs virtual environments

+The key differences between virtual environments and containers are:

+- **A virtualenv only encapsulates Python dependencies**.
+A container (such as a docker or singularity container) encapsulates an entire OS.
+- **With a Python virtualenv**, you can easily switch between Python versions and dependencies, but **you're stuck with your host OS**.
+- **With a Docker image, you can swap out the entire OS** - install and run Python on Ubuntu, Debian, Alpine, even Windows Server Core.

 ## Docker

 Docker, a subset of the Moby project, is a software framework for building, running, and managing containers on servers and the cloud.

 ## Singularity